Gigi Dolin

 Priscilla Lee Kelly (born June 5, 1997) is an American professional wrestler and former reality television personality.
-She is currently performing on the independent circuit under her real name (stylized as Priscilla Kelly).
+She is currently performing on the independent circuit under her real name where she is the current MLP Canadian Women's Champion in her first reign.
 She is best known for her tenure in WWE, where she performed under the ring name Gigi Dolin and was a record-tying two-time NXT Women's Tag Team Champion.

 Kelly also worked for Shine Wrestling, where she is the inaugural Shine Nova Champion.

 Early life

-Priscilla Lee Kelly was born into a family of Romanichal descent in Douglasville, Georgia, on June 5, 1997.
+Priscilla Lee Kelly was born into a family of Irish Traveller descent in Douglasville, Georgia, on June 5, 1997.
 She left school at the age of 12.
 When she was 14 years old, she took part in the first season of the reality show My Big Fat American Gypsy Wedding, in which she was the main focus of the episode "14 and Looking for Mr. Right".
 She would later say that the program had misrepresented her.
 Her autistic younger brother, Miles, introduced her to professional wrestling.
 She said her motivation in wrestling is to give her brother a better life.